FAQ

 * If no STARTTLS, 993 using SSL

-Outgoing mail server name: smtp.internetpro.net
+Outgoing mail server name (host name): smtp.internetpro.net

 Outgoing mail server port: 587 using STARTTLS